Muhammad-Allyan/react-progress/README.md

 - Parcel basically comes as a node package so we are going to install that package.

-7- When we will install any package/dependencies in our app we have the same command for all.

-8- Command => npm install parcel but we will give the parameter a flag which is => npm install -D parcel.
+**Command to install the parcel bundler**

+- `npm install -D parcel`

+- `-D` in the above command represents the dependency.
+Mean we are installing parcel as a denpendency for our project.

-9- What is -D above in the command?
+### What is Dependency?
+- Dependency refers to a situation where one piece of code (a module, library, or component) relies on another to function correctly.

-10- The -D is represents the dependency.
-There are two types of dependencies.
+#### There are three types of `dependencies`.
+- The `Developer Dependency`
+- The `Normal Dependency`
+- The `Transitive Dependency`

-10(a)- The developer dependency/packages => It is generally required for in a development face.
+`1-` The __developer dependency/packages__ => It is generally required for development face.
 When we are developing our app so the we required the dev dependency/package.

-10(b)- The normal dependency/packages => The normal dependency/package are used in production also.
+`2-` The __normal dependency/packages__ => The normal dependency/package are used in production also.

-So we are telling npm the package manager that we are installing the package as a dev dependency.

-So after writing this command => npm install -D parcel.
-Then it will install the parcel and fetch the package the parcel from the npm package manager repository.
+So we are telling npm the package manager that we are installing the package as a dev dependency.After writing this command => `npm install -D parcel`.
+Then it will install the parcel and fetch the package, The parcel from the npm package manager repository.

-So after the installaion is complete then we got the package-lock.json and node-modules in our project and what is these two files?
-Also parcel has been added in our package.json file as a dev dependeny.
+So after the installation completed then we got the `package-lock.json` file and `node-modules` file in our project and what are these two files?
+Also parcel has been added in our `package.json` file as a dev dependeny.

 11- "parcel": "^2.15.4" => The caret sign ?